Debugger.godMode() – Hacking JVM Applications With the Debugger

 Typing 'invaders' in the Memory view's search field shows objects of classes that belong to the 'spaceinvaders' package Typing 'invaders' in the Memory view's search field shows objects of classes that belong to the 'spaceinvaders' package

-Apparently, the plugin classes come under the package com.github.nizienko.spaceinvaders.
-Within this package, there is GameState class with several live instances.
-It looks like what we need.
+Apparently, the plugin classes come under the package com.github.nizienko.spaceinvaders .
+Within this package, there is a class called GameState , which has several live instances.
+At first glance, this looks like what we need.

 Double-clicking GameState shows all the instances of this class: